xiaoyi510/psr7/README.md

 `GuzzleHttp\Psr7\InflateStream`

-Uses PHP's zlib.inflate filter to inflate deflate or gzipped content.
+Uses PHP's zlib.inflate filter to inflate zlib (HTTP deflate, RFC1950) or gzipped (RFC1952) content.

-This stream decorator skips the first 10 bytes of the given stream to remove the gzip header, converts the provided stream to a PHP stream resource, then appends the zlib.inflate filter.
+This stream decorator converts the provided stream to a PHP stream resource, then appends the zlib.inflate filter.
 The stream is then converted back to a Guzzle stream resource to be used as a Guzzle stream.